akhasoft/Yakhont/README.md

 almost every lifecycle state of your Activities and Fragments - and even without changing their sources (especially useful for libraries developers).

-The powerful loader wrappers, which (in simplest, but very typical case) allows loading data in one line of code, are abstracting you away from things like loaders management, data binding and caching, progress dialogs (fully customizable), errors handling and low-level threading;
+The powerful loader wrappers and adapters, which (in simplest, but very typical case) allows loading and binding data in nearly one line of code, are abstracting you away from things like loaders management, caching, progress dialogs (fully customizable), errors handling and low-level threading;
 don't miss the swipe-to-refresh and both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava) support too.

-In short, the data loaders features are:
+In short, the data loaders and adapters features are:
+- automatic (but fully customizable) data binding
+- automatic and absolutely transparent cache
 - fully asynchronous
 - forced timeouts
-- automatic and absolutely transparent cache
 - both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava) support
 - both [Retrofit](http://square.github.io/retrofit/1.x/retrofit/) and [Retrofit 2](http://square.github.io/retrofit/2.x/retrofit/) support
 - swipe-to-refresh
 - device orientation changing support
 - fully customizable GUI progress (via [Dagger 2](http://google.github.io/dagger/))
-- and last but not least: if Retrofit does not meet your requirements, support for any other libraries can be added easily
+- and last but not least: if Retrofit does not meet your requirements, you can add support for any other library

 In addition, there are the location features which includes:
 - both new ([FusedLocationProviderClient](https://developers.google.com/android/reference/com/google/android/gms/location/FusedLocationProviderClient)-based)
 and old ([GoogleApiClient](https://developers.google.com/android/reference/com/google/android/gms/common/api/GoogleApiClient)-based)
-Google Location API support
+Google Location API support (please visit [Android Developers Blog](https://android-developers.googleblog.com/2017/06/reduce-friction-with-new-location-apis.html) for more info)
 - completely auto (but fully customizable via callbacks) permission handling
 - tons of boilerplate code are not needed anymore - just annotate your Activity
 - Rx support (both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava))

-So, the features Yakhont provides are:
+So, the features the Yakhont provides are:
 - developer-defined callbacks to customize lifecycle of Activities and Fragments - and even without changing their sources
-- powerful (but very easy in use) data loaders
+- powerful (but very easy in use) data loaders and adapters
+- automatic (but fully customizable) data binding
 - self-configurable transparent cache which adjusts database structure 'on the fly'
 - out-of-the-box location awareness: just annotate your Activity and you're done
 - dynamic permissions handling, powered by user-defined callbacks